ClinicPins

 4–6 weeks out

-- Send a recent glasses or contact-lens prescription (last 12 months), a short medical history, and any prior eye-clinic reports to our team on WhatsApp.
+• Send us your current glasses or contact-lens prescription (from the last 12 months), a short medical history, and any past eye-clinic reports on WhatsApp.

-- We book your pre-op workup, surgery day, day-1 follow-up, a 2–3 night hotel within 15 minutes of the clinic, and all transfers.
+• We book your scan, the surgery itself, your follow-up, a 2 to 3 night hotel within 15 minutes of the clinic, and all transfers.

 Nisha